AdobeDocs/marketo-measure.en/help/advanced-features/account-based-marketing/account-based-attribution.md

 ---
-description: Learn about Account-Based Attribution and how Adobe Marketo Measure complements your Account-Based Marketing (ABM) strategy.
+description: "Learn about Account-Based Attribution and how Adobe Marketo Measure complements your Account-Based Marketing (ABM) strategy."
 title: Account-Based Attribution
 exl-id: 9c1a03c8-f884-4c08-97ae-b848cc200038
 feature: Attribution
 ---
 # Account-Based Attribution {#account-based-attribution}

 With the rise of Account-Based Marketing (ABM), it is important to understand how [!DNL Marketo Measure] can complement your ABM strategy. [!DNL Marketo Measure] surfaces each touchpoint for each lead and contact under your accounts.